Mastercard Pressured To Stop Processing Transactions For Kits, Parts, & Accessories

 Frequently Asked Questions

-Rhode Island's General Treasurer, Seth Magaziner, has filed a shareholder proposal urging Mastercard to stop processing payments for firearm kits, components, and accessories, specifically targeting items used to build 'ghost guns'.
+Rhode Island's General Treasurer, Seth Magaziner, has filed a shareholder proposal urging Mastercard to stop processing payments for firearm kits, components, and accessories, particularly those used to build 'ghost guns.'

-The proposal is supported by groups such as Connecticut Treasurer Shawn Wooden, Mercy Investment Services, Congregation de Soeurs de Saints Noms de Jésus et de Marie, Sisters of St. Joseph of Peace, Moms Demand Action, and Everytown for Gun Safety.
+The shareholder proposal was co-filed by Connecticut Treasurer Shawn Wooden and supported by organizations such as Mercy Investment Services, Moms Demand Action, and Everytown for Gun Safety.

-What is the host's perspective on the pressure against Mastercard?
+What is the speaker's perspective on the move against Mastercard processing firearm part sales?

 Related News